KBA-Learning/KBA_CHF_NPCI_B7/Day1_InstallingDependencies/README.md

 **SSH Key Configuration**
 ```
-ssh-keygen -t ed25519 -C "github_email" //Replace the emaial with any recognizable tag that you like
+ssh-keygen -t ed25519 -C "github_email"
 ```
+Note: Replace the github_email with any recognizable tag that you like
 ```
 eval "$(ssh-agent -s)"
 ```